When Is the Best Time

-Johnston Canyon is located just a 25 minutes ride from Banff in Alberta, Canada, a 45 minutes drive from Canmore and less than two hours from Calgary.
+Johnston Canyon is located just a 25-minute ride from Banff in Alberta, Canada, a 45-minute drive from Canmore and less than two hours from Calgary.
 It is an excellent walk for the entire family with children, strollers, and elderlies until Lower Falls.

 Hiking Trail Description

 The Johnston Canyon Hike is one of the busiest in Banff, probably the busiest of all but also one of the most beautiful and not difficult in the Bow Valley Parkway.
 The crowds are spread on the entire trail, and the track is very well maintained.
 Jaw-dropping views are around every corner of this hike.